LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/ninna-de-cristal-despedazada.md

 no le calzan a la niña;

-sin expectativas
+sin expectativas,

-más que tiranía,

 no tiene confianza,

-está decepcionada,

-ya no mueve un dedo
+ya no mueve un dedo,

-en pos de la esperanza,

-se ha sepultado
+yace sepultada

 en toda su rutina.